C0PEP0D/otto/docs/policies_definitions.rst

   :align: center
   :alt: tree of possible transitions

-  Tree of possible successor belief states :math:`s'` starting from a belief state :math:`s` and executing action :math:`a`
+  Tree of possible successor belief states :math:`s'` starting from a belief state :math:`s` and executing action :math:`a`.

 Given :math:`v^*(s)`, the *optimal policy* consists in choosing the action that minimizes the expected number of remaining steps :math:`v^*(s')`: